daplopez/Twitter/README.md

 ## Notes

 There were a lot of challenging things with this project, from using API mangers and AutoLayout to using delegates and protocols.
-It was all a bit challenging and took a bit to understand.
+It was all a bit challenging and took a bit to understand, but I feel like I understood things better and things went smoother than the previous project.

 ## Credits